 You’re really involved in the online TED community, and you want to dive deeper into thought-provoking discussions with your fellow TEDizens and have a great idea for a new TED Conversation.
 What should you keep in mind?

 - Know your audience.
 Some topics are better left to a web search, or to a different online community.
 Think of your Conversation as your moment on the TED stage... would this subject be appropriate for the TED audience?

 - Be clear and concise!
 Conversation starters are limited to 2,000 characters, and our most successful Conversations are much shorter.
 Include enough information for your audience to build on, but leave room for the discussion to grow.

-- Is your topic related to a TEDTalk?
-Please consider adding a few links to the “Talks related to this Conversation” field!
+- Is your topic related to a TED Talk?
+Add a link to the “Talks related to this Conversation” field!

 - Please remember that this is not a chat room; thoughtful and refined writing will be appreciated by the community.

 - Upload a profile photo.
 Conversations with avatars tend to get better response.

 Using the Flag Button

 Have you come across a comment you find inappropriate?
 TED has a small team of staff and volunteers keeping an eye out for inappropriate comments, but troublesome content is occasionally missed.
 If you see something that concerns you:

 - Please click the Flag button on the comment to send us an alert.
 No comments will be removed or hidden automatically, but we will review it as soon as possible.
 Other members will not be able to see that you’ve Flagged a comment.